arjvik/AMC-Club/docs/index.md

 Announcements:

-- AMC Club meets on Tuesdays in Mr. Newton's room
-- Anybody of any skill level is welcome to come!
-- Please invite all your friends!
+- The AMC 10B/12B is on **Wednesday, February 13th** during 1st period.
+Talk to Mr. Newton for more information.